-Attendance applies to VSVA students through regular logging in and participation in the educational activities of VSVA's Online School (OLS) and Online Middle School and High School (D2L).
-Educational activities are live, synchronous (Class Connect sessions), and asynchronous (subject lessons, discussion boards, and other educational platforms).
+Attendance applies to VSVA students through regular logging in and participation in the educational activities of VSVA's Online School (OLS).
+Educational activities are live, synchronous (Live Class sessions), and asynchronous (subject lessons, discussion boards, and other educational platforms).
 VSVA is required to keep an accurate record of daily attendance.
 This attendance is reported regularly to the state department.
 However, the ultimate responsibility for compliance with this law belongs to the learning coach or parents, ensuring your student attends class and turns in all asynchronous work.

-Teachers will record attendance on PowerSchool no more than 24 hours after the previous day.
+Teachers will record attendance in PowerSchool no more than 24 hours after the previous day.
 Attendance for each class will be a combination of live connect sessions and asynchronous work assigned and monitored by the teacher.
-To count as attended in a live Class Connect session, students are expected to be in class until the teacher dismisses them.
+To count as attended in Live Class sessions, students are expected to be in class until the teacher dismisses them.
 The burden of proof will be derived from attendance reports from live sessions and reports from K12 showing time spent on courses.
 Although makeup work will be counted for credit toward the grade, this will not count for making up absences.
 All absences will be reported per state guidelines and recorded in PowerSchool per LCPS policy.